avidcutlet/Playwright-TypeScript-Automation-for-Contact-List-App/README.md

 - [Exclude Test Tags in Production Environment](#exclude-test-tags-in-production-environment)

 ## Introduction
 This is an automation project using Playwright with TypeScript for testing the Contact List Website.
+It offers a complete setup for UI and API testing, cross-browser support, and detailed reporting.
+The framework is scalable and adaptable for both development and production testing needs.

 ## Features
 - Cross-browser support (Chromium, Firefox, WebKit, Edge)